sjswuitchik/duck_comp_gen/README.md

 \* select data available through GitHub where files are compatible with GitHub file size permissions.
 Genome assemblies are available on NCBI (BioProject PRJNA588796).

-The `prelim_analyses` directory contains the initial analyses of chromosome-only assemblies; not current.
+The `archived_analyses` directory contains the initial analyses of chromosome-only assemblies; not current.